What is NLP?

 NLP tries to detect and modify unconscious biases or limitations of an individual’s map of the world.
 NLP is not hypnotherapy, instead, it operates through the conscious use of language to bring about changes in someone’s thoughts and behavior.

-NLP is a broad field of practice.
-As such, NLP practitioners use many different techniques that include the following:
+NLP is a broad field of practice and as such, we use many different techniques that include the following:

 Anchoring: Turning sensory experiences into triggers for certain emotional states.